There are a number of ways you can support Tsukuba International School.

 Aseno Soccer Club and Tsukuba Football Club

 Aseno Soccer Club is a sports club that is located in Moriya.
-Coaches from this club used to visit our school every week in September and once a month throughout the rest of the school year.
-Some of our students have also received professional soccer training as members of the club in Moriya.
-If you know someone who wants to learn how to play soccer, please tell them about this club.
+Tsukuba Football Club is located in Tsukuba.
+Both of these clubs have supported our school in various ways.
+If you know someone who wants to learn how to play soccer, please tell them about these clubs.

 Big Box is a company that builds loghouses.
-This is the company that built our beautiful two-storey loghouse-style school building.
+This is the company that built our beautiful two-storey loghouse-style school buildings.
 If you are thinking of building a loghouse in Japan, please get in touch with our friends at Big Box!

 Blomster Anna is a local flower shop in Tsukuba that has a Swedish theme.
 The store’s original proprietors are long-time supporters of Tsukuba International School.
 Their floral arrangements are beautiful and unique.

 Factory of Dreams and Gekidan Kurie collaborate to make an original musical every year.
 These organizations are mainly active in Tsukuba, Tsukubamirai, and Hitachi.
 Several students have joined the drama club, and even the principal of TIS has appeared in one of their productions.
-The staff of Kurie stage a musical at Tsukuba International School once a year (usually in March) involving our Grade 4 students and any other interested students.
-The Tsukuba team also use the school facilities for their rehearsals.
+The staff of Factory of Dreams help to stage a musical at Tsukuba International School once a year (usually in March) involving our Grade 4 students.
+They also sometimes use the school facilities on weekends and holidays for their rehearsals.

 Juwa is the company that provides our bus services.

-Mamatone is a volunteer group for young mothers in Ibaraki.
+Mamatone is a volunteer group for mothers in Ibaraki.
 It strives to come up with ideas of things that mothers can do “even though they have young children” or “because they have young children”.
 It is a very active group and they welcome foreign members!

-Music Plant supplies our students’ violins and recorders.
+Music Plant supplies much of our audio equipment and musical instruments.

 Nostimia is a company that imports Greek foods.
 If you mention that you are a “Friend of TIS” when you place your order, and include the numbers “1230” when you transfer your payment by bank transfer, 10% of the total of your order will be donated to the school.